 Background information and field investigation data is provided in the following sections.
-Based on the background and field data, an assessment of significance has been completed to
+Based on the background and field data, an assessment of significance has been completed to identify protected natural heritage features on and/or adjacent to the Site.

 The following field investigations were carried out on the Site and are summarized in Table 2.
 Soil auger locations are shown on Figure 3.